samuelfox1/team-profile-generator/README.md

 >## Description

-* Easily build a professional contact sheet for all of your employees
+* Easily build a professional webpage with color codeded contact cards for each employee or team member.
 * #### Story
-    * AS A: team manager
+    * AS A: Manager,
-    * I WANT: a quality webpage to keep track of team members and basic information about them
+    * I WANT: a quality webpage to store team member contact information.
-    * SO THAT: I can easily find information when needed
+    * SO THAT: I can easily find the information.

 <br>